alemart/opensurge/README.md

 * Next, learn how to do [basic hacking](http://opensurge2d.org) (modify the images/sounds, create new scenery, new characters, etc.)
 * Finally, have fun with scripting!
 [SurgeScript](http://docs.opensurge2d.org), the scripting language featured in Open Surge, gives you ultimate power to create anything you desire and make your dreams come alive!

-To learn more, watch the [video tutorials](http://youtube.com/alemart88) made by the developer of the engine.
+To learn more, read the [project wiki](http://opensurge2d.org/wiki) and watch the [video tutorials](http://youtube.com/alemart88) made by the developer of the engine.

 ## Advanced users